 Staff is submitting a proposed ordinance amendment to the County Coastal Zoning Code (Title 20 - Division II of the Mendocino County Code).
 The proposed ordinance amendment is similar to the ordinance amendments previously reviewed by the Planning Commission and, in 2015 adopted by the Board of Supervisors, which amended the County Inland Zoning Code (Title 20 - Division I).
-Staff is proposing the ordinance amendments to better define where and how wireless communications facilities may be installed in the unincorporated areas of Mendocino County within the Coastal Zone.
+The Planning Commission recommends the Board adopt this Ordinance to better define where and how wireless communications facilities may be installed in the unincorporated areas of Mendocino County within the Coastal Zone.
 The proposed ordinance describes the circumstances in which wireless facilities may be exempt from discretionary review, subject to Coastal Development Permits, and when a Coastal Development Use Permit will be required.
 The proposed ordinance amendment is not applicable to the County Town of Mendocino Zoning Code (Title 20 - Division III).